 Earaches are the number one cause of pediatric visits.
 Fluid can easily build up in a child's tiny middle ear, creating pressure on the eardrum and causing intense pain.
 Most ear infections, however, are painful but not serious.
 According to the American Academy of Pediatrics (AAP), 70% of children with ear pain get better on their own within two or three days.
 Here are the … [Read more...] about Earache Remedies and Antibiotics

 It is now standard practice to inoculate expectant women in America against influenza between October and May, the period considered to be “flu season” by the American College of Obstetricians and Gynecologists (ACOG) and the Centers for Disease Control and Prevention (CDC).
-ACOG, reiterating recommendations from the CDC’s Advisory Committee on Immunization Practice (ACIP), clai … [Read more...] about Is the Flu Vaccine Safe During Pregnancy?
+ACOG, reiterating recommendations from the CDC’s Advisory Committee on Immunization Practice (ACIP), clai … [Read more...] about Flu Vaccine and Pregnancy

 Like most of us, I have long pondered the meaning of love.
 As a young woman, I equated love with the feelings I had when reading sad love poems or being involved in tragic romantic scenarios.
 Now I see love as an action rather than a feeling.
 The action of love is well-described in this Bible verse (1 Corinthians 13:4–8a).
 The first two lines of this verse are featured a … [Read more...] about Do You Know: What is Love?